ministryofjustice/laa-assure-hmrc-data/docs/development/virus_scanning.md

 In production we use a container within each App kubernetes pod that has a docker image with clamav installed.
 The web App pod has clamav "client", `clamav-daemon`, installed via the Dockerfile.
 There is a configuration file `clamd.container.conf` that opens the clamav container's port, 3310, on localhost, thus allowing the "client" to communicate with the container.

 ### Testing on CI
 The test job uses a clamav "service" built from the same docker image used by hosted environment clamav containers.
 The service opens ports 3310 for internal/localhost use.
-In addition there is a step to install the `clamdscan` tool [could we just install this, instead of `clamav-daemon` in hosted environments too?!] in the test container.
+In addition there is a step to install the `clamdscan` tool in the test container.
 This allows the test run container to communicate with the clamav service container, to enable test examples to scan actual files.

 Tests that really scan a file are [must be] marked `scan_with_clamav: true`.
 All other test's stub any calls to the scanner for speed purposes.